fluentassertions/fluentassertions/docs/documentation.md

 ## Assertion Scope ##

-You can batch multiple Assertions, into an `AssertionScope` so that FluentAssertions throws one exception at the end of the scope with all failures.
+You can batch multiple assertions into an `AssertionScope` so that FluentAssertions throws one exception at the end of the scope with all failures.

 E.g.